Higher Ed 2.0

 For the president, ensuring faculty growth and student success is important, but he also is interested in how online learning will affect Emory’s community.
 It should never be, in his words, that we “have an internal and external community.
 Instead, fourteen thousand students will benefit from the input of hundreds of thousands of students if we do this right.”

 Credit where it’s due

 Another Emory partner in the online realm is 2U, or Semester Online.
 2U announced for-credit courses in April of this year.
-Students who enroll in 2U classes pay the same amount as students attending in person, and potentially they could take enough courses to earn a degree this way.
+Students who enroll in 2U classes pay the same amount as students attending in person and receive credit.

 Emory’s fall courses—its first—are on drugs and behavior, and baseball in American culture.
 According to Sterk, “The Emory courses focus on topics that show our distinctiveness.”
 Emory’s Course Atlas lists Semester Online courses available to Emory students at partner institutions, including Boston College, Northwestern, University of North Carolina at Chapel Hill, Notre Dame, and Washington University in Saint Louis.